lzim/teampsd/mtl_facilitate_workgroup/checklists/f2f_session1_debrief.md

 # Team 1
 6. What is the team's guiding question and hypotheses? (what are they testing?)

-- The vision coming out of this team is to improve the number of Veterans who get OUD therapy, without compormising the quality of care received by the team's other patients.
+- The vision coming out of this team is to improve the number of Veterans who get OUD therapy, without compromising the quality of care received by the team's other patients.

 - The team is really frustrated with their schedules, which are always too full to safely start more OUD patients (specifically not being sure they can get them in at the necessary 30 day interval).